AlarQ/ai-utils/docs/README.md

 2. Use Mermaid diagrams for visual explanations
 3. Include practical code examples
 4. Test that the documentation builds correctly
-5. Update the table of contents in `SUMMARY.md`
+5. Update the table of contents in `book.toml` if adding new pages

 ## Local Development